EESSI/docs/docs/bot.md

 The reason is that for the `on:` argument, the bot can compare against the configured node types to find a match (while for the `for:` argument, there is no such reference to match against).

+#### Accelerator filter matching
+If the bot config declares that a node type has a certain accelerator, that node type will _only_ be allocated if a corresponding `accel=<on_accel>` argument is passed.
+This is to avoid that `on:arch=x86_64/amd/zen4` would cause builds to be triggered on a `zen4`+GPU node, while the same system also has a CPU-only `zen4` node type.

 ### Behind-the-scenes

 #### Processing build instructions